jenemoore/learning-log/simple-log.md

 Kevin Powell Conquering Responsive Layouts: Day 1 [https://courses.kevinpowell.co/conquering-responsive-layouts] Math for Data Science: problem solving methods fiddled with React app, still having trouble with state

+**9/18
+React app: figured out the rendering problem (created a new one in shuffling around components but figured that one out too); now struggling with buttons